 Step-by-step instructions for Pick Up, Put Down night 2 and beyond:

-For the second night of Pick Up, Put Down, you repeat the steps of night 1 of the Pick Up, Put Down method in the same way with once difference – you add 2 minutes to your wait period before re-entering your baby’s room if they protest.
+For the second night of Pick Up, Put Down, you repeat the steps of night 1 of the Pick Up, Put Down method in the same way with one difference – you add 2 minutes to your wait period before re-entering your baby’s room if they protest.

 On night 3, you add another 2 minutes.
 You keep adding 2 minutes to your wait period each night until your baby is falling asleep independently without you entering their room to pick them up.